Kadeemking/Module-5-Challenge/README.md

-# Third-Party APIs Challenge: Task Board
+# Task Board

 ## Description

-This week my task was to take a starter code of a task board website and use the skills i learned this past week to make the website add task and sort them by color based on the due dates of the task.

-- What was your motivation?
-- Why did you build this project?
-(Note: the answer is not "Because it was a homework assignment.")
-- What problem does it solve?
-- What did you learn?
+I created a taskboard with desire to have a site that can organize my tasks that I add to the board.
+I built it because I wanted a site that not only addes task to a list but has the functionality to color code those tasks based on their deadlines, as well as being able to drag them to different columns as I complete each task.
+It solves the issue of not being able to keep track of the things i need to get done during the week.
+Because of this project I learned how to better utilize Jquery.

 ## Table of Contents